spinkube/documentation/content/en/docs/spin-operator/tutorials/pub-sub-with-valkey.md

 use spin_sdk::redis_component;
 use std::str::from_utf8;

-/// A simple Spin Redis component.
+/// A simple Spin Valkey component.
 #[redis_component]
 fn on_message(message: Bytes) -> Result<()> {
     println!("{}", from_utf8(&message)?);